-State Aid Revenues for Fiscal Year 2019 are expected to be approximately \$1,605.4 million and make up approximately 22% of the budgeted General Operating Fund Revenues and are received from August through June in equal semi-monthly installments.
-For a discussion of the calculation, funding and payment of State Aid to the Board under the EBF Formula and the Historical State Aid Formula, see "STATE AID REVENUES."
-And see "BONDHOLDERS' RISKS-Availability of State Aid Revenues."
+For a discussion of the calculation, funding and payment of State Aid to the Board under the EBF Formula and the Historical State Aid Formula, see "FUNDING OF THE BOARD UNDER PUBLIC ACT 100-465" and "STATE AID REVENUES."
+For an overview of the historical and budgeted State Aid Revenues see "STATE AID REVENUES."